modalitysystems/modalitysoftware-docs/office-testbed/README.md

 - SFBO
 - SFBS

-> SFBO and SFBS installs the same but the name of the VM is different
+> SFBO and SFBS installs are the same but the name of the VM is different

 # Office Bitage